HARUYA-YUDA/SuctionPad/README.md

 ## How to Work only demo.ino
 ----
-check where is the arduino in your computer
+Check where is the arduino in your computer
 $ ls /dev/ttyACM*
-- run the code by arduinoIDE
+- Run the code by arduinoIDE
 $ roscore
 $ rosrun rosserial_python serial_node.py /dev/ttyACM0

 ## Sensor
 ----
-VUS11-6US
+VUSd11-6US
 ###Feature
 It answer nine 0V in 10 answers when it vacuum.
+ - Like followings
+'''
+0
+0
+0
+1
+0
+0
+0
+0
+0
+0
+'''

 ## Environment
 ---
  - Allienware 13
  - ArduinoUNO
+ - mikata arm
 ```
 Ubuntu16.04
 ROS, kinetic